Why sunglasses are so important in winter

-Hat, gloves, scarf: when we think of winter, all of these essential accessories come to mind.
+Hats, gloves, scarves: when we think of winter, all of these essential accessories come to mind.
 But relatively few people think to add sunglasses to that list.
 Sunglasses are more of a summer accessory, right?
 Wrong!
-It's at least as important for us to protect our eyes in winter as it is during the warmer months.
+It's as important for us to protect our eyes in winter as it is during the warmer months.
 That's because UV radiation, which is so dangerous for our eyes, has a particularly aggressive effect from November to March.

-- The CE symbol is important.
+- For sunglasses made in Europe, the CE symbol is important.
 This marking guarantees that the product provides at least the minimum standard level of protection.
 An EU directive specifies that this must be at least 380 nm.
 At this level, however, 78% of the radiation is still absorbed by the eye.

-- Because of this, prescription spectacle lenses should ideally offer broad spectrum UV protection above 380 nm.
-Only lenses with this level of protection can filter out all dangerous UV waves.
+- Because of this, prescription eyeglass lenses should ideally offer broad spectrum UV protection above 380 nm…ideally 400nm.
+Only lenses with this level of protection can fully filter out all dangerous UV waves

 - The sunglasses need to be sufficiently large, and they also need to fit the size and shape of your face.
 This is the only way to prevent light from entering the eyes from the side or from above.

 - The absorption factor plays an especially important role.
 It needs to be sufficiently high.
-How dark the prescription spectacle lenses need to be depends on personal preference, as well as the sunglasses' range of application, the area in which they will be worn, the type of sport being carried out, and on other factors.
-An optician can provide advice on this.
+How dark the prescription lenses need to be depends on personal preference, as well as the sunglasses' range of application, the area in which they will be worn, the type of sport being played, and other factors.
+An eye doctor can provide advice on this.

-- It's best to buy sunglasses at an optician's store.
-Random samples show again and again that spectacles sold by street vendors bear forged quality marks, and can cause health damage.
+- It's best to buy sunglasses at an eye doctor’s office.
+Random samples show again and again that eyeglasses sold by street vendors bear forged quality marks, and can cause health damage.

 A good pair of sunglasses should also offer an adequate level of protection against blue light.
 This is because blue light can damage the macula, the point in the eye where vision is at its sharpest.
-If you already have a pair of sunglasses and aren't sure how much blue light they block out, you can ask an optician to test them for you.
+If you already have a pair of sunglasses and aren't sure how much blue light they block out, you can ask an eye care professionalto test them for you.

-An extra tip for winter sports: if you wear spectacles, you should either have ski goggles made up individually to suit your prescription, or buy ski goggles which are large enough for you to wear your own spectacles underneath them.
-Some models feature foam supports which are ideal for spectacle wearers, and have extra room at the side to accommodate spectacle frames.
-These offer a good fit, and no pressure is put onto the spectacles under the ski goggles.
+An extra tip for winter sports: if you wear glasses, you should either have ski goggles made up individually to suit your prescription, or buy ski goggles which are large enough for you to wear your own glasses underneath them.
+Some models feature foam supports which are ideal for eyeglass wearers, and have extra room at the side to accommodate eyeglass frames.
+These offer a good fit, and no pressure is put on the glasses under the ski goggles.
 Ski goggles should be closed at the sides in order to offer protection from drafts.